gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-to-python.md

 Note, that while building this graph, we also validate a few important invariants of our notebook:

-1. each output name is produced by exactly one cell
+1. Each output name is produced by exactly one cell
-2. each input name is produced by at least one cell
+2. Each input name corresponds to an output of some cell

 Finally, we can implement a depth-first search (DFS) to detect cycles in the graph.